 - Recover data from a greyed Macintosh HD and corrupted external hard drive without effort.

-- Recover files from formatted external hard drives using Disk Utility or other third-party tools.
+- Recover files from formatted external hard drives on Mac.

 - Support data recovery for the Macintosh HD experiences more logical faults and eventually becomes inaccessible.